 Our digital adoption experts help your team with deployment & content planning, planning the launch of the system in your environment, digital adoption strategy sessions, and regular performance reports where we evaluate ourselves and report back to you the ROI of VisualSP for your organization.

-Many of our customers also opt to overlay VisualSP on top of their other enterprise web applications.
+Many of our customers also opt to overlay VisualSP on top of their other enterprise web applications such as ServiceNow, Workday, Salesforce, SuccessFactors, SAP and many more.
 We do not charge separately for every single application.
 Our customers pay one flat price to deploy VisualSP on top of as many internal web applications as they want for the same user base.
 The cost: 35% of the core product cost or $3,950 (whichever is higher).

 VisualSP offers a 10% discount to educational, non-profit and government entities.

 WalkMe does not list their pricing on the website.
-However, former customers have informed us that WalkMe is expensive.
 WalkMe's cost structure is separate for each application.
 For example, to support Salesforce (which is the main target application of most WalkMe customers) with 500 users, you would have to pay x amount of dollars which covers the product and the support.
-If you wish to deploy WalkMe on a separate application, you have to pay separately for that application.
+Later, if you wish to deploy WalkMe on a separate application, you have to pay about the same amount for that application.

-Our prospects have informed us that in order to deploy WalkMe you either need to become an expert yourself or hire their services because the WalkMe product, while feature rich, is very complex.
+In order to deploy WalkMe, you either need to become an expert yourself or hire their services because the WalkMe product, while feature rich, is very complex.
 Usually the cost of services needed is as much as the product itself so it doubles the cost.

 WalkMe does not offer any discounts for non-profits.
 Any other discounts offered are unknown at this time.

 There are many similarities between VisualSP and WalkMe.
 However, the differences are hopefully clearly noted enough for you to make the decision as to which product is right for your organization's needs.
 If you think we can help answer any questions not listed in this article or if you find something listed incorrectly, feel free to reach out and let's talk.